joshuadavidthomas/django-bird/README.md

 ### Integration with Tailwind CSS

-Here's a hot take: ditch most of Tailwind's atomic classes and write your styles in a CSS file (shocking, I know!), but process it with Tailwind.
+Hot 🔥 take: ditch most of Tailwind's atomic classes and write your styles in a CSS file (shocking, I know!), but process it with Tailwind.
 This gives you modern CSS power without the atomic class juggling, plus you still get to use Tailwind's awesome design system -- which in my mind is _the_ reason to use Tailwind CSS.
 I could take or leave the atomic styles, but that design system I cannot develop without.

 I'd love for django-bird components to support this workflow, letting you write clean, Tailwind-processed styles right in your components.